Permanent Residency Through Employment

 With our firm on your side, you will have an immigration lawyer directly available to you.
 Contact us to schedule a consultation.

-The Law Office of Miguel Serrano is a small law firm providing expert immigration advice and total dedication to their clients.
+Mitchell & Serrano provides expert immigration advice and total dedication to our clients.
 As Global Business Immigration Lawyers, clients include employers and businesses, academics, scientists, artists and athletes seeking immigrant visas.
 The firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
 We are closely monitoring President Biden’s immigration reform plan and provides frequent updates on this website.

 - E-3 Specialty Occupation